-- Designed or used to transport 9 or more passengers (including the driver), for compensation; - Designed or used to transport 16 or more passengers (including the driver) and is not used to transport passengers for compensation. - Designed or used to transport any number of passengers in a vehicle with a GVWR or GCWR greater than 10,000 lbs. - Designed or used to transport any number of passengers and a placardable amount of hazardous materials. - Exceptions:

-390.3(f)(6) The operation of commercial motor vehicles designed or used to transport between 9 and 15 passengers (including the driver) not for direct compensation, provided the vehicle does not otherwise meet the definition of a commercial motor vehicle except for the texting provisions of 391.15(3) and 392.80, and except that motor carriers operating such vehicles are required to comply with 390.15, 390.19 and 390.21(a) and (b)(2).
+- Designed or used to transport 9 or more passengers (including the driver); - Designed or used to transport 16 or more passengers (including the driver) and is not used to transport passengers for compensation. - Exceptions: 390.3(f)(6) The operation of commercial motor vehicles designed or used to transport between 9 and 15 passengers (including the driver) not for direct compensation, provided the vehicle does not otherwise meet the definition of a commercial motor vehicle except for the texting provisions of 391.15(3) and 392.80, and except that motor carriers operating such vehicles are required to comply with 390.15, 390.19 and 390.21(a) and (b)(2).